|the paragon vulcan crucible kilns||or look at polishers and tumblers at electrictumblers.co.uk|

 |SC-2||front opening||1095||1680||16||ceramic fibre||199 x 204 x 145|

-The Paragon Vulcan 11 Mobile is a 1290°C, eight-sided, top-opening, floor-standing, firebrick kiln, with a cone-fire ramp-hold, Sentry 12-key digital programmer.
+The Paragon Vulcan Mobile is a 1290°C, eight-sided, top-opening, floor-standing, firebrick kiln, with a cone-fire ramp-hold, Sentry 12-key digital programmer.
+Choose Paragon black or customised blue, jade, navy, pink, purple, or turquoise.

 The firing chamber measures 343mm x 381mm high internally, and heats from the sides, with the heavy-duty elements in dropped recessed grooves in the 114mm thick K-25 bricks.
 The kiln has a quiet long-life mercury relay and a long-life S-type platinum-rhodium thermocouple.

-The crucible hole in the lid is covered by a 305mm diameter firebrick cover that lifts out of the way on pivoting support arms so you won't have to find a place to lay a hot crucible cover.
+The firebrick lid has a fold-away lockable support.
+The crucible hole in the lid has a 305mm diameter firebrick cover on pivoting support arms so you won't have to find a place to lay a hot cover.
 It moves up and out of the way with one-handed operation.
+The top and the crucible cover have stay-cool wooden handles.

 The programmer's electronic display prompts for heating rates, target temperatures, and hold times, making it easy to set up and re-use accurate heating, holding, and cooling sequences.
 The cone-fire mode, up to cone 10, will simplify your work with ceramics.